Skip to main content

 • All variables should be defined securely using your CI/CD system's secret management features (for example, GitHub Actions Secrets, GitLab CI/CD Variables, Jenkins Credentials).

-• INVICTI_API_TOKEN and INVICTI_TARGET_ID are required for scans to run.
+• INVICTI_TARGET_ID is required for scans to run.

 • INVICTI_SCAN_PROFILE must match a configured profile in your Invicti Platform instance.